top of page

 The Templar church at Gowran Kilkenny.
 The interior was subterranean when constructed.

 What did the Templars discover under the Temple Mount during the first nine years of their occupancy?
 It has been suggested that they were searching for Enoch's cube in a system of tunnels nine layers deep.
 To me this sounds more like a message than a statement of activities undertaken.
 A part of the myth and legend of the Templars is that during the early years of their formation they devoted a huge portion of time to excavations underneath the mount (see also Sacred Spaces, telluric energy, conductive rock formations).
 Solid evidence of Templar excavations was provided in the 19th century by a British army expedition of archeologists who themselves tunneled under the Temple Mount.
 The archaeologists discovered the remains of a lance, spurs, belt buckle, and a cross.
 The tragedy exhibited here surrounds how a knight managed to get a horse down the tunnels and then how his inability to turn around ensured his unfortunate demise.
 Seriously though, a widely held belief is that this tunneling led to the discovery of the Ark of the Covenant and as many other treasures and relics as you might care to imagine.
 Many believe that this ‘treasure’ was what initially endowed the Templars with the wealth that they subsequently capitalised on.
 The treasure I suspect in this instance was written knowledge contained in ancient scripts left behind by the Essenes monastic colony after their time on the Temple Mount; that confirmed perhaps some of their own and Bernard’s mystical beliefs when decrypted (more likely translated) in 1121 by Lambert de Saint Omer.
 There are many schools of thought that liken the Templar knight to a mystic, or a magician imbued with a deep understanding of the occult and the esoteric.
 This assumed knowledge would play a significant part in their downfall with heretical allegations being weaponised at their trial at the beginning of the 14th century.
 As with most myths, there is a kernel of truth however.
 The knowledge these soldiers of Christ attained whilst in the East, would have indeed been considered heresy by the papacy at the time.
-An example of this diversity of belief is their use of the God Abraxus on a Templar seal.
+An example of this understanding of diverse beliefs is their use of the God Abraxus on a Templar seal (perhaps for local political reasons?)
 Abraxus is described as a fat-bellied character with the head of a lion or a cock, sometimes crowned, with a dragon's tail, and serpent's legs.
 This deity is placed amongst the Egyptian gods, was the Persian sun god, and in Syria Abraxus was the name for Yahweh or Jehovah.
-The Gnostics claimed Abraxus as their supreme God and said that Jesus Christ was merely a phantom sent to earth by him.
+The Gnostics claimed Abraxus as the virgin birthed offspring of the archon Sophia and described Jesus Christ as a spirit/phantom sent to earth by him.
 They believed his name contained great mysteries, as it was composed of the seven Greek letters (gematria) that formed the number 365.
 He had command of 365 gods each with a virtue for a day of the year.

 “Abraxus is a god whom it is difficult to know.
 His power is the very greatest, because man does not perceive it.
 Man sees the summum bonuum (supreme good) of the sun, and also the infinum malum (infinite evil) of the devil, but Abraxus he does not see, for he is indefinable life itself, which is the mother of good and evil alike.
 He is the monster of the underworld…he is the bright light of day and the deepest night of madness…he is the mightiest manifest being, and in him creation becomes frightened of itself”.